 N.K Jemisin Reigns Over The City We Become and A Far Sector With New Works

-N.K.
-Jemisin continues her reign as the new queen of speculative fiction.
+An N.K.
+Jemisin new book and comic series is on the way as the author continues her reign as the queen of speculative fiction.
 After the success of her Hugo-award winning Broken Earth series, Jemisin published a book of short stories titled How Long ’til Black Future Month?
-Now she is diving into the world of comic books, and publishing a new fantasy series.
+Now she is diving into the world of comic books, and publishing a new fantasy novel.

 Jemisin spoke exclusively with Entertainment Weekly last week about her new novel.
 She describes The City We Became which is her first novel to be published after completing her Hugo-award winning Broken Earth series – which has also been optioned by TNT.

-This new fantasy series builds upon a short story Jemisin wrote titled The City Born Great – which is available to read for free over at Tor.
+Jemisin’s new fantasy book builds upon a short story Jemisin wrote titled The City Born Great – which is available to read for free over at Tor.
 Jemisin described the series to EW with an intriguing teaser.
 “The city of New York comes to life — literally… The city has developed sentience and an ability to act on its own.”

 illustration by Richie Pope